vt5491/multi-theme-applicator/README.md

 <br/>
 Note how the syntax theme selected item is now a darker color and has a slightly larger border to denote its been selected.

 4. At this point, press 'ctrl-n' and 'ctrl-p' or the arrow keys to scroll through the list.
-Alternatively, you can press 'shift-alt-v' to "expand" the full list of themes (Unfortunately, if you expand the themes, ctrl-n and ctrl-p won't work for scrolling and you have to use the arrow keys)
+Alternatively, you can press 'shift-alt-v' to "expand" the full list of themes (Unfortunately, if you expand the themes, ctrl-n and ctrl-p won't work for scrolling and you have to use the arrow keys).
+  * If you know the theme you want to apply, you can more quickly narrow down on it by typing the first letter of the theme.
+For instance, if I type "d" on my system, the dropdown jumps to "dracula" in the list, allowing me to select it right away.
+If this is not the "d" theme you had in mind, then you can press _ctrl-n_ and _ctrl-p_ to scroll through its neighbors.
 <br/>

 ![4](https://github.com/vt5491/multi-theme-applicator/blob/master/assets/img/workflow_screen_shot_4.png?raw=true)
 <br/>
 5. Hit Enter key, or press the _Apply Local Theme_ button to activate the new theme.